chinamike65/hugo-tuolesi/content/book3/book3en.md

 External obstacles are demonic obstacles, and 84,000 demonic obstacles are also the cause of death.
 Many people died because of demonic obstacles.

-In addition, the disasters of earth, water, fire and wind are also the cause of death.
+In addition, natural disasters of earth, water, fire and wind are also the cause of death.
 Many people died of earthquakes, floods, fires, and wind disasters.

 There are many, many causes of death, but very few causes of life, and causes of life sometimes become causes of death.